EricThomson/pandastim/readme.md

 - Refactor and clean up code
 - What is reasonable range of speeds for fish?

 ### To do (medium term)
-- Make general class for showing drifting matrix, not one for every stimulus?
-That will sacrifice readability for "good" design.
-Talk to people about this.
-- Set up stimulus class so you don't keep repeating sin, grating, etc.
-- Set up `Experiment` class for this and get it to work.
-- Organize modules (stimuli.py, experiments.py, examples.py)
-- Add new stimuli (arbitrary matrix, full-field monochrome, fish attractor,)
+- For different classes, you should make the array type an input, or make it detect it and do this on the fly (not everything will be of type `T_unsigned_byte`: either way, this needs to be taken care of).
 - Center text for text bit it is right justified.
 - how to change color of middle band?
 - Add color to stimuli (in particular, red)
 - Add expanding or contracting circle or both (very different from drifter! this will be a scaling-based dynamic stimulus)
-- Add drifting noise stimulus to examples
+- Add drifting noise stimulus to drifting_fullfield examples.

 ### To do (long term)
 - check with photodiode at different locations on window: is it identical?